 The door swung open.
 “Good to see you, T’Pol.
 Let me help you.”
 She rushed in, stood next to T’Pol and took some of Trip’s weight by holding the lower part of his body.
 Very slowly, and very carefully, they laid him down on the bed.
 “If you weren’t a Vulcan, I would give you a hug.”
 T’Pol was utterly bemused.
 The woman stood next to her in the plain blue rap dress was a complete mystery.
 Indeed, everything was a mystery.

 “There isn’t much time but everything is arranged.”
-T’Pol lifted her eyes from Trip’s stricken body on the bed and took in the bedroom which was furnished in what looked like antique furniture.
+T’Pol lifted her eyes from Trip’s stricken body on the bed and took in the bedroom which was furnished with what looked like antique furniture.
 She was naturally drawn to the light from the double set of windows which were framed by beautiful drapes.
 It felt… comfortable.
 Safe, but any further thoughts or analysis were driven from her mind as she once again listened to the woman.
 “The Doctor will be here within a minute or two and Madam Bouvier is a poppet.
 She will look after both of you.”

 Almost on cue, the door opened again.
 A short stout lady in a black dress, her hair scraped back in a neat bun, scampered in.
 “Bonjour!
 Bienvenue!
 Oh Mon Dieu – epouvantable!!”